Textualize/textual/docs/guide/testing.md

 ## Snapshot testing

-### What is snapshot testing?

 A _snapshot_ is a record of what an application looked like at a given point in time.

-_Snapshot testing_ is the process of creating a snapshot of an application while our tests run, and comparing it to a historical version.
+_Snapshot testing_ is the process of creating a snapshot of an application while a test runs, and comparing it to a historical version.
 If there's a mismatch, the snapshot testing framework flags it for review.

 This offers a simple, automated way of checking our application displays like we expect.